Learning the dynamics of a one-dimensional plasma model with graph neural networks: Model benchmark

-The results presented in \fref{fig:benchmark_rollout} allow us to draw some conclusions.
 We observe the rollout errors obtained are considerably small (note that they are presented in units of the intersheet spacing $\delta$) demonstrating that, despite training solely on single-step acceleration prediction, we achieve a stable rollout accuracy.
 To provide additional insight into the small scale of the errors, we showcase in~\fref{fig:example_sim} the worst test simulation rollouts (highest rollout EMD across all models) for different time steps and boundary conditions.

 We also observe the simulator accuracy is independent of the number of sheets and boundary conditions, without additional re-training/fine-tuning.
 These invariances, already hinted at in Section~\ref{sec:graph_representation}, are a direct consequence of the chosen graph representation of the system.